Ericsson CEO faces investor ire over handling of Iraq probe

 Based on the responses of shareholders contacted by Reuters, the votes will pass the 10% threshold.

-While losing the vote may not mean Ekholm has to immediately step down, it could dent his efforts to turn the company around.
+While losing the vote may not mean Ekholm has to step down, it will raise further questions over his stewardship of the group.

+Ekholm, the company's chief financial offcer Carl Mellander and Ericsson have been named as defendants in a U.S. class action lawsuit for misleading investors over its dealings in Iraq.

+In 2014, a scandal over business dealings in Uzbekistan of telecoms company Telia Company TELIA.ST, then called TeliaSonera, led shareholders to vote against discharging former CEO Lars Nyberg from personal liability in 2014.

 Ekholm took the helm at Ericsson in 2016 after a string of poor results and when the company was under investigation by U.S. authorities over bribery allegations.

-Backed by top shareholder Investor AB, Ekholm revived the company's performance and paid a $1 billion fine to the U.S. Justice Department to settle bribery cases in several countries.
+Backed by top shareholder Investor AB, Ekholm revived the company's performance and paid a $1 billion fine to the DoJ to settle bribery cases in several countries.

-But in the same year, Ericsson's internal investigation showed another potential bribery case in Iraq.
+In the same year, a company probe into its operations in Iraq identified payments designed to circumvent customs at a time when militant organizations, including Islamic State, controlled some routes.

-While Ekholm has been fostering transparency and urging employees to speak up about improprieties, the company decided not to disclose details of the new probe to shareholders.
+While Ekholm has been fostering transparency and urging employees to speak up about improprieties, the company did not disclose details of the new probe to shareholders.

 Ekholm told Reuters in February the substance of its findings did not pass the threshold to make a disclosure.

-But it later emerged that even the U.S. Justice Department was not aware of the full findings of the investigation, as it was supposed to under a 2019 agreement.

-Ekholm said last week he had instructed his staff to disclose the investigation to the authorities.
-Earlier this month, the company replaced Chief Legal Officer Xavier Dedullen, who handled the settlement in 2019.
+Last week he told investors that he had instructed his staff to disclose the investigation to the authorities.
+The company replaced Chief Legal Officer Xavier Dedullen, who handled the settlement in 2019, earlier this month.

 Cevian, which owns just under 5% of Ericsson shares, said it would have to vote against discharging board members of their liabilities because it did not have enough information to do otherwise.
 But it still plans to support their re-election.